Ferrari GTC4Lusso: GTC4Lusso T (2017–2020)

 Unveiled at the 2016 Paris Motor Show, the GTC4Lusso T is a rear wheel drive only version of the GTC4Lusso powered by a V8 engine with lesser displacement, though the 4WS four-wheel steering system from its V12 variant is retained.

 The GTC4Lusso T comes with a 3855 cc Ferrari F154 twin turbocharged V8 engine rated at 610 PS at 7,500 rpm and 760 Nm of torque at 3,000–5,250 rpm.
-According to the manufacturer the car can attain a top speed of over 320 km/h and accelerate from 0 to 100 km/h in 3.5 seconds.
+According to the manufacturer, the car can attain a top speed of over 320 km/h and accelerate from 0 to 100 km/h in 3.5 seconds.

 On August 31, 2020, Ferrari confirmed the end of production for the GTC4Lusso.
-No replacement has been announced.
+No replacement has been announced so far.

 Design

-The rear features Ferrari's signature Quad Circular Rear Lights (last seen on the F430 and later seen on the 812 Superfast) and the interior contains a Dual Cockpit Concept Design, separating the Driver Cockpit and the Passenger Cockpit by a central divider.
+The rear features Ferrari's signature Quad Circular Rear Lights (last seen on the F430, 812 Superfast and later seen on the F8) and the interior contains a Dual Cockpit Concept Design, separating the Driver Cockpit and the Passenger Cockpit by a central divider.
 The front of the car has a single grille that provides all the necessary cooling.

 The GTC4Lusso is a further refinement of the shooting-brake coupe, reinterpreting the concept with an extremely streamlined, tapered shape that gives it an almost fastback-like silhouette.